DanielGriffiths1182/javascript-codewars-archive/README.md

 - 29 Make a function that counts how many more (or less) pieces of toast you need in the toasters, you want 6 pieces.
 Even though you may need more or less, the number will still be positive, not negative.

+- 30 Debug this function to make the tests pass, operations ( +, * ) on arrays,
+ and the reverse of a string in an interesting way.